If a character is beautiful, then that character is a bad person, either publicly or secretly.

 - Jezebel, the wicked queen of Israel, could very well be the poster child for this trope.
 She is extremely beautiful...and has the people of Israel killed if they refused to worship the Phoenician god Ba'al. In the process, she turns many Israelites away from God.

-- On one hand Sable was ultra-popular for a while and brought back women's wrestling to mainstream promotions.
+- On one hand, Sable was ultra-popular for a while and brought back women's wrestling to mainstream promotions.
 On the other hand, she'd had so much plastic surgery she could barely bump and had to be carried through her matches by the more talented, and gorgeous, Jacquelinenote and the deliberately odd-looking but also very talented Luna Vachon.
 Even strictly WWE fans began to notice Sable's opponents tended to look a lot more capable facing each other than they did her, then the company itself lost interest in protecting Sable after too many behind the scenes disputes.
-This attitude became even more prevalent when WWE spent the better part of 2004 dedicating a quarter of its programming to a "quarter of a million dollar diva search" which repeatedly was stated not to be about finding another woman wrestler only to drop most of its women wrestlers after the contest was over and have untrained contestants who didn't even win the contest take their places.
-WWE have had a history of hiring people for their looks (though the smarks often miss out on the fact that their athleticism and ability to play a character is also tested), and while the worse parts of this practice have been dying off in The New '10s - and plenty of legitimate wrestlers are hired in addition to models - the stereotype that all model-turned-wrestlers are terrible still hangs in the air.
+This attitude became even more prevalent when WWE spent the better part of 2004 dedicating a quarter of its programming to a "quarter of a million-dollar diva search" which repeatedly was stated not to be about finding another woman wrestler only to drop most of its women wrestlers after the contest was over and have untrained contestants who didn't even win the contest take their places.
+WWE has had a history of hiring people for their looks (though the smarks often miss out on the fact that their athleticism and ability to play a character is also tested), and while the worse parts of this practice have been dying off in The New '10s - and plenty of legitimate wrestlers are hired in addition to models - the stereotype that all model-turned-wrestlers are terrible still hangs in the air.
 Maria Kanellis used it for heel heat in Family Wrestling Entertaiment and Ring of Honor long after the point fans caved as decided to give her a fair chance.

 - The flip side to this is that fans will automatically assume that any female who doesn't look like a supermodel or fit conventional standards of beauty must be a good wrestler (or why else would they be in the company?).
 Chyna wasn't incapable of having good matches, but the majority of her WWF career consisted of forearms, particularly between the legs of opponents approached from behind.
 Despite this, she's frequently held up as a great wrestler by people only familiar with her WWF work because she was a big, butch, bulky woman who held a man's title belt.
 Tamina Snuka - who was called up to TV and given a free pass by smarks for years because of her unconventional appearance (and the fact that she was the daughter of a Hall of Famer) - was one of the greener members of the roster in her time and remained among the most injury prone throughout her whole time in the company.
 She also got two random baby face pushes against Natalya Neidhart and Beth Phoenix while the latter two were doing an evil pinup modle gimmick.

 - Defied with Yuzuki Aikawa in Wonder Ring STARDOM, whose place in the company was suspect to many because she was primarily known for being a swimsuit model rather than for her participation in any type of athletics.
 Nanae Takahashi took it upon herself to make sure any dues Aikawa had left would be paid in full by the end of her first match, leaving Aikawa's torso covered in bruises and one of her eyes swollen shut.
 There were some wrestlers who still resented her modeling background after this but for the most part, she was held up as the MVP of STARDOM by the end of her rookie year.